 Volunteering with the South Dakota State Library Braille and Talking Book Library is a rewarding experience that produces materials benefitting South Dakotans who are unable to read standard print.
 Volunteers with the Braille and Talking Book Library work in our recording studios.

-The South Dakota State Library has three volunteer recording studios:
+The South Dakota State Library has four volunteer recording studios: